kunal-gangani/Vocal-Lens-Voice-Assist-Application/README.md

   - Allows users to customize the assistant’s voice with different pitch and tone variations.
   - Enhances the user experience with fun and engaging voice customization options.

-- 🏗 **GetX for State Management**
+- 🏗 **Provider for State Management**
   - Ensures efficient state management with minimal boilerplate code.
   - Improves app performance by reducing unnecessary widget rebuilds.

 - 🏎 **Fast Navigation**
   - Provides smooth and responsive screen transitions within the app.
-  - Uses GetX for optimized routing and navigation efficiency.
+  - Uses Flexify for optimized routing and navigation efficiency.

 - 🏠 **Theming**
   - Offers light and dark mode options for user preference and comfort.